 AI Market Sizing Tutorial: TAM/SAM/SOM From Top-Down + Bottom-Up

-Build a defensible TAM/SAM/SOM with AI doing the legwork — and a triangulation step that catches the made-up numbers.
+Build a defensible TAM/SAM/SOM with AI doing the legwork — plus a triangulation step that catches the made-up numbers.
+Tools, pricing, and a worked example.

 Every pitch deck has a TAM slide.
 Most of them are wrong.
-Asking an AI for “the TAM of X” gives you a confident eight-figure number that traces back to a 2022 Statista blurb cited by a 2024 Medium post.
-A useful market-sizing workflow uses AI to pull both top-down and bottom-up estimates, then triangulates them — and the gap between the two is where the real argument lives.
-This tutorial walks the loop investors actually want to see.
+Ask an AI for “the TAM of X” and you get a confident eight-figure number that traces back to a 2022 Statista blurb cited by a 2024 Medium post.
+A useful market-sizing workflow uses AI to pull both top-down and bottom-up estimates, then triangulates them.
+The gap between the two is where the real argument lives.
+This tutorial walks the loop investors actually want to see, with the exact tools, current pricing (June 2026), and a fully worked example.

 Who this is for